MicrosoftDocs/win32/desktop-src/AD/setting-a-control-access-right-ace-in-an-objectampaposs-acl.md

 ---
-title: Setting a Control Access Right ACE in an Object's ACL
+title: Setting a Control Access Right ACE in an Objects ACL
 description: Using ADSI, you set a control access right ACE just as you would a property-specific ACE, except that the IADsAccessControlEntry.ObjectType property is the rightsGUID of the control access right.
 audience: developer
 author: REDMOND\\markl
 manager: REDMOND\\mbaldwin
-ms.assetid: '454dc372-47b0-457d-8660-644fcfa59be8'
+ms.assetid: 454dc372-47b0-457d-8660-644fcfa59be8
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'active-directory-domain-services'
+ms.technology: active-directory-domain-services
 ms.tgt_platform: multiple
+keywords:
-keywords: ["Setting a Control Access Right ACE in an Object's ACL"]
+- Setting a Control Access Right ACE in an Objects ACL ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
 ---

 # Setting a Control Access Right ACE in an Object's ACL